UCSB-Exoplanet-Polarimetry-Lab/pyKLIP_NMFJAX/docs/source/bka.rst

 ``fit.sampler`` stores the ``emcee.EnsembleSampler`` object which contains the full chains and other MCMC fitting information.

 For MCMC,
 we want to check to make sure all of our chains have converged by plotting them.
-As long as they have settled down (no large scale movements), then the chains have probably converged.
+That is, we need to ensure that there are no large scale movements, and that the entire parameter space is being sampled evenly.
 The maximum likelihood technique skips this step.

 .. code-block:: python